 One of the most important tools a freelance writer or editor can have when it comes to networking online is a well-made writer website.
-Twitter is a great place for making new connections and finding out about gigs, but a professional online portfolio is a must when you’re reaching out to pitch new article ideas or apply for jobs.
+Twitter is a great place for making new connections and finding out about gigs or a potential client, but a professional online portfolio is a must when you’re reaching out to pitch new article ideas or apply for jobs.

 A great writer website doesn’t have to be complicated.
 Your online portfolio can be as simple as a biography introducing you and your work and a list of links to published clips.
-Or you might want to go more in-depth and include a CV of your accomplishments and some personal projects to give your website more personality.
+Or you might want to go more in-depth and include a CV of your accomplishments, some personal projects and job to give your website more personality.
 You may also share a blog post or two that you’ve published to showcase your writing.

 Whether you keep your writing portfolio brief or decide to make it more detailed, good design is key to ensuring that your work shines.
 We’ve put together a list of some of the best writer websites built using Format to help get you inspired.
 Take inspiration from their website to think about any topic or piece you may want to add to your own portfolio.
 These writers cover everything from journalism to fiction to fashion, and all of their online writing portfolios stand out just as much as their work.

 Find more website design ideas at our round-up of the best online portfolios built using Format.